tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/常见问题/负载均衡配置相关_intl_en.md

 [](id:1)
 ### What is the difference between layer-4 and layer-7 load balancing?
-- Layer-4 CLB is based on IPs and ports.
+- Layer-4 load balancing is based on IPs and ports.
 - Layer-7 load balancing is based on application layer information such as HTTP headers and URLs.

 The difference between layer-4 and layer-7 instances is whether layer-4 or layer-7 information is used as the basis for determining how to forward traffic for load balancing on real servers.